 Dental assisting certificates in dental office aide and preclinical dental assisting lead to working credentials in only 16 weeks and offer built-in career ladders to the longer-term clinical dental assisting certificate.

-All candidates must submit the following to the ECC Records Office:
+All candidates seeking admission to this program must submit the following items to the ECC Records Department: